MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-post-transactions-directly.md

 2. Open the relevant general journal batch.
 For more information, see [Working with General Journals](ui-work-general-journals.md).
 3. On a new journal line, fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]

-    > [!TIP]
+    > [!NOTE]
     > [!INCLUDE[journal-showhide-columns-inline-tip](includes/journal-showhide-columns-inline-tip.md)]
 4. Repeat step 3 for all the separate transactions that you want to post.

     > [!TIP]
-    > If you want to enter multiple transaction lines above one balance-account line, for example, for one bank account, then select the **Suggest Balancing Amount** check box on the line for your batch in the **General Journal Batches** window.
+    > If you want to enter multiple transaction lines above one balance-account line, for example, for one bank account, then select the **Suggest Balancing Amount** check box on the line for your batch on the **General Journal Batches** page.
 Then the **Amount** field on the balance-account line is automatically prefilled with the value that is required to balance the transactions.
 5. Choose the **Post** action to record the transactions on the specified G/L accounts.

 ## <a name="see-also"></a>See Also